kwhitmoyer/CS-47205-Final-Project/readme.md

 ### This repository contains the final project for CS 47205 Information Security
-### This repo contains part 1, in which the code is vulernable to SQL Injection
+### This repo contains part 2, in which the code is not vulnerable to SQL Injection

 #### Note: This code purposefully contains code vulernable to SQL injection, and should not be reused outside of the context of explictly demonstrating SQL injection.